 Solution #1 - For file system based attachment storage, and Confluence 3.0 and higher

-We've got a brand new script for fixing up missing attachments that still exist on disk!
+We've got a script for fixing up missing attachments that still exist on disk!

-You'll need to download the Missing Attachments Script first.
-It's a Python script, and you'll need to ensure that Python 2.7 is installed on your server.
-You can also run the script from a local machine - you simply need to ensure that you can access the attachments directory from wherever you're running the script and be sure to also ensure that the user running this script is the same user account in whom had been used to run your Confluence instance (preferred) or an account with equivalent rights.
+It's recommended to run this from a node but you may also run the script from a local machine, you simply need to ensure that it can access the attachments directory from wherever you're running the script from, and be sure that the user account running this script is the same user account in whom had been used to run your Confluence instance (preferred) or an account with equivalent rights.

 Before you begin, ensure you have a full backup of your attachments directory.
 You should test your recovery on a test server before applying it to production.